 Substance use disorder is a chronic medical condition

-This page provides information and resources to federal contractors and workers related to their obligations and rights concerning substance use disorder.
+This page provides information and resources to federal contractors and workers related to their obligations and rights concerning substance use disorder (including alcohol).
 Under Section 503 of the Rehabilitation Act of 1973, individuals with previous substance use may be considered qualified individuals with disabilities if they are no longer engage in the illegal use of drugs and either have been successfully rehabilitated or are participating in a supervised rehabilitation program.
+An individual with alcohol addiction may also qualify as an individual with a disability.1

 Information for Federal Contractors